BANKEX/asset-toolkit/ISAO/README.md

 ## About

 This repo contains well tested Ethereum smart contract that is used in the services of BANKEX and also useful for all the people who want to perform their own procedure of asset tokenization.
-It is available under <span style="color:red">SOME<span> license.

 #### What is ISAO?